saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 saviolucena ttys001  Mar  8 18:29
 ```

 We can see that we used the less-than character ***'<'*** to set the file as the **standard input (stdin)** for the command, and that the output was displayed on the terminal screen since we didn't make any changes (redirections) to it.
-We could have taken the results of the previous command and redirected its output to a specific file, for the matter of fact, lets do so.
+We could have taken the results of the previous command and redirected its output to a specific file, as a matter of fact, let's do so.

 ``` bash
 $ sort -l < users > sorted_users